Chiropractor Explains How Sitting Leads to Belly Fat

 Something else you should consider is setting a timer for how long you’re sitting.
 This way, every hour or so, you can stand up and complete a whole two minutes of constant movement.
 Now, whether this will be jumping jacks, press-ups, or squats, all will help with mobility and burn calories.

 If you can’t perform any of the above, maybe just have a quick stroll to increase your step count.
-Doing this won’t only decrease the possibilities of belly fat occurring, but it’ll also reactivate your brain and make you stimulate ideas better.
+Doing this won’t only decrease the possibility of belly fat occurring, but it’ll also reactivate your brain and make you stimulate ideas better.

-5. Use an Orthopedic Seat Cushion
+5. Use an Orthopedic Seat Cushion During The Day